Nikon D5500 vs D800

-The Nikon D5500 and the Nikon D800 are two digital cameras that were revealed to the public, respectively, in January 2015 and February 2012.
+The Nikon D5500 and the Nikon D800 are two digital cameras that were announced, respectively, in January 2015 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5500) and a full frame (D800) sensor.
-The D5500 has a resolution of 24 megapixel, whereas the D800 provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D5500 has a resolution of 24 megapixels, whereas the D800 provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D5500 and the Nikon D800 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is considerably larger (49 percent) than the Nikon D5500.
 Moreover, the D800 is substantially heavier (138 percent) than the D5500.
 It is noteworthy in this context that the D800 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.